ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/overview.markdown

 ####Compression

 * A backup always consists of a single compressed file.
-  It is so for all backup formats: full "Logical" backup dumps, snapshot images, and the incremental backups that supplement both.
+  It is so for all backup formats: full "logical" backup dumps, snapshot images, and the incremental backups that supplement both.
 * Data is compressed using [gzip](https://www.gzip.org/).

 ---